patrickmcelwee/ml-visjs-graph-ng/README.markdown

 <ml-visjs-graph uris="[ctrl.uri]" graph-events="myEvents"></ml-visjs-graph>
 ```

+### Other options

+You can specify which layout you want, by passing in `layout="hierarchyTop"`.
+The default is 'standard'.

+You can also specify a different physics for the 'standard' (default) layout: `physics="barnesHut"`

+Or turn off physics initially with `physics=false`.

 ### Override default graphSearch and graphExpand<a name="custom-graph-search"></a>

 You can override the default graphSearch and/or graphExpand in order to provide custom data provider. functions Specify them in the directive: